The Shandong Blog

 Acer truncatum Super Dragon Shantung maple fall color 2012.

 Super Dragon Shantung on November 23, 2012 showing it’s true fall colors which is rare in Texas due to the hot fall temperatures.
 Here it usually gets a little greener in early fall then turns a pastel yellow.
+All the leaves were removed in summer and the new leaves show fall color better than you’ll ever get.
 This year a reverse osmosis water purification system is installed and the major water issues are fixed.

 Keith Johansson Shantung maple 3 star general.
 Fire Dragon, Super Dragon, Baby Dragon patent owner,